SuperNEMO-DBD/Falaise/resources/config/README.rst

 Files:

- * ``README.rst`` : this file
+ * ``README.rst`` : This file.

 Directories:

- * ``common`` :  This directory  contains resources files that are shared by different experiments (BiPo3, SuperNEMO...).
+ * ``common``  :  This directory  contains  resources  files that  are shared by different experiments  (BiPo3, SuperNEMO...): elements of geometry, event generators...
- * ``bipo3`` :  This directory  contains resources files that are related to the BiPo3 experiment.
+ * ``bipo3``  :  This  directory  contains resources  files  that  are related to the BiPo3 detector.
- * ``snemo`` : This directory  contains resources files that are related to the SuperNEMO experiment.
+ * ``snemo``  :  This  directory  contains resources  files  that  are related to  the SuperNEMO  experiment (demonstrator  setup, tracker commissioning setup...).

- * ``geometry`` :  This directory  is related  to the  modelization of virtual  geometry  setup  and   companion  tools.
-It  hosts  some versionned sets  of configuration  files related  to the  BiPo3 and SuperNEMO detectors.
- * ``simulation``  : This  directory contains versionned sets of configuration files used by the simulation tasks for the BiPo3 and SuperNEMO detectors.
- * ``reconstruction`` : This directory contains  versionned sets of configuration files used by the reconstruction tasks for the BiPo3 and SuperNEMO detectors.